hurtadodante/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-In this lab we're going to walk through how to creat an Active Directory home lab Environment using Oracle Virtual Box.
+In this lab we're going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
 Configuring and running this lab will help develop your understanding of how active directory and windows networking works.
 <br />